alvarogarcia7/blog_source/content/blog/2017-03-16-stateful-stateless-components.markdown

 - phil-simon
 comments: true
 date: 2017-03-16T07:39:19Z
-title: On the Make, Buy or Rent decision: Stateful vs Stateless components
+title: "On the Make, Buy or Rent decision: Stateful vs Stateless components"
 ---

 From the [Make, Buy or Rent][] article: